waelitani/carleman-linearization-lattice-boltzmann/README.md

 # Carlemann Linearization of lattice Boltzmann
 This is a repository of MATLAB codes accompanying "Analysis of Carlemann Linearization of Lattice Boltzmann". if you find this work useful in your research, please cite:

-Itani, W., Mezzacapo, A., & Succi, S. (2021). *Analysis of Carlemann Linearization of Lattice Boltzmann*.
+Itani, W. & Succi, S. (2021). *Analysis of Carlemann Linearization of Lattice Boltzmann*.

 ## LB Code
 This folder contains the variants of the code used for studying and visualizing the Carlemann linearization of the lattice Boltzmann scheme.